Master of Arts in Cultural Heritage Management

 Build a Valuable Network

-The program consists of 9 online courses, and 1, on-site, 2-week seminar in a national or international location.
+The program consists of nine online courses and a two-week, on-site seminar in the U.S. or abroad.

 - Studies in World Heritage